Martini Rey: UAAP

 Rey was born in Barotac Nuevo, Iloilo, often labelled as the "football capital of the Philippines".
 He studied at Barotac Nuevo Elementary School and represented Western Visayas in the Palarong Pambansa.
 He also played for the youth team of PFL club Loyola FC.

 In 2019, Rey joined the college football team of Far Eastern University, playing with them until 2025, where he became team captain and won one UAAP championship.
 He also led FEU in the 2023 Copa Paulino Alcantara, where they competed against local club teams.

 His college career concluded in the UAAP Season 86 final, where FEU bitterly lost 1–0 to the University of the Philippines.

-PFL
+Club career

 While still playing in the UAAP, Rey signed a contract with Stallion Laguna of the Philippines Football League in 2022.
 However, he didn't play any matches for the club, and was loaned out to the Azkals Development Team, where he made 4 appearances in the 2022 Copa Paulino Alcantara.

 In 2024, after graduating from FEU, he signed for hometown club Kaya–Iloilo.
 He made his debut in a win against Tuloy, and on his first start for the club he scored four goals in a commanding 14–0 win over Manila Montet.
 He continued his form with Kaya into the next season, scoring a late equalizer against Davao Aguilas on the opening matchday.